MajorZiploc/powershell_scaffolder/README.md

 ` ModuleType Version    Name                                ExportedCommands `

-` Script     1.0        Scaffolder                          Initialize-Module `
+` Script     1.0        powershell_scaffolder                          Initialize-Module `

 If you see this output, it means you can import this module into your current powershell session with:
->  Import-Module -Name Scaffolder
+>  Import-Module -Name powershell_scaffolder

 Now you can call the exported commands from this module in your powershell terminal:
 > Initialize-Module